Judgment of the Regional Court in Warsaw, 25th Civil Division, dated 31st July 2019

 3. The construction of the provisions on abusive clauses does not allow the performance of the so-called reduction that maintains the effectiveness.
 Therefore, it is not possible to correct an abusive contractual provision, that is, to change its content in such a way that the provision no longer constitutes a prohibited provision.

-Order of the District Court of Warsaw, XX Commercial Department, dated April 27, 2021
+Decision of the Regional Court in Warsaw, 20th Commercial Division, dated 27th April 2021

 XX GC 1004/12

-3. (3) The law does not provide for a specific procedure for resolving the issue of admissibility of the inclusion of new claims in group proceedings.
+3. The act does not provide for a specific procedure for resolving the issue of admissibility of the inclusion of new claims in group proceedings.
 As a result, the provisions relating to the claims filed in the lawsuit should be applied accordingly.

-Order of the Court of Appeals in Warsaw VI Civil Division dated March 23, 2021
+Decision of the Court of Appeal in Warsaw, 6th Civil Division, dated 23rd March 2021

 VI ACz 639/20